daniellerch/daniellerch.github.io/publications.md

 meta-description: "Papers about image steganography and steganalysis"
 ---

 - Subsequent embedding in targeted image steganalysis: Theoretical framework and practical applications.
-IEEE Transactions on Dependable and Secure Computing.
-February 2022. [<a href='https://ieeexplore.ieee.org/document/9722958'>10.1109/TDSC.2022.3154967</a>] [<a href='https://arxiv.org/abs/2107.13862'>arXiv</a>].
+IEEE Transactions on Dependable and Secure Computing, February 2022. [<a href='https://ieeexplore.ieee.org/document/9722958'>10.1109/TDSC.2022.3154967</a>] [<a href='https://arxiv.org/abs/2107.13862'>arXiv</a>].

 - Detection of Classifier Inconsistencies in Image Steganalysis.
 July 2019.
 Proceedings of the ACM Workshop on Information Hiding and Multimedia Security. [<a href='https://github.com/daniellerch/papers/raw/master/dlerch2019.pdf'>pdf</a>] [<a href='https://github.com/daniellerch/papers/raw/master/dlerch2019_slides.pdf'>slides</a>].